 Millburn Deli has been holding down the fort as the best mom-and-pop delicatessen in Central Jersey since 1947.
 The tiny downtown storefront is packed at peak lunch hours with local families, and you can bet that one in every two orders is for a Sloppy Joe.
 Far from the soggy cafeteria classic, Millburn Deli's Sloppy Joe is a triple-decker sandwich stuffed with various combos of turkey, corned beef, roast beef, Virginia ham, and more meat variations.
 If you're looking for something (physically) lighter, the Turkey Trot, made with turkey, bacon, Russian dressing, and Swiss cheese on rye is a grilled delight.

-Tucked into a bare-bones strip mall in Westminster, Saigon Bakery sits at a distance from the flurry of popular Asian restaurants in LA, but gives most of them a run for their money with its beloved banh mi.
-Served on perfectly crusty baguettes (or fluffy round rolls) that are handmade fresh daily, these Vietnamese sandwiches are the stuff of legend here, drawing cars upon cars into the parking lot out front, full of eager customers who defend the succulent grilled pork as the area's best.
+Tucked into a bare-bones strip mall in Westminster, Saigon Bakery sits at a distance from the flurry of Asian restaurants in the OC, but gives most of them a run for their money with its beloved banh mi.
+Served on crusty baguettes (or fluffy round rolls) that are handmade fresh daily, these Vietnamese sandwiches are the stuff of legend here, drawing cars upon cars into the parking lot out front, full of eager customers who defend the succulent grilled pork as the area's best.
 What makes the banh mi even more revered are the cheap prices and Saigon's buy-two-get-one-free deal.
-There's Vietnamese iced coffee, Thai iced tea, and shakes (strawberry, avocado, and mocha) up for grabs at this modest counter-serve, too.
+There's Vietnamese iced coffee, Thai iced tea, and shakes (strawberry, avocado, and mocha) on the menu, too.